All Episodes

 A one in three giving up friends and sex for the internet.

-The survey asked 1,011 American adults how long they would feel okay without going on the web, to which 15% said just a day or less.
+A survey asked 1,011 American adults how long they would feel okay without going on the web, to which 15% said just a day or less.

-Twenty-one percent said a couple of days, another 19% said a few days.
+21% said a couple of days.

 People told us how anxious, isolated, and bored they felt when they were forced offline.

-They felt disconnected from the world from their friends and from their families.
+They felt disconnected from the world, from their friends, and from their families.

-Partners probably next room doing the same thing.
+Partner's probably next room doing the same thing.

 He'll be at Columbia University this afternoon.

-They're they're they're casting this as free speech.
+These idiots at Columbia, they're casting this as free speech.

 It's not free speech.